 Degree-seeking undergraduates in the Departments of Government and Justice Studies (GJS) or Social Work OR undergraduate students participating in the ACCESS program are eligible.
 Applicants must be North Carolina residents who are full-time students.
 Internships must be academic, credit-bearing, and housed with a North Carolina-based organization, agency, or business representing one of the targeted industry sectors identified by the SECU (see below).
 Students awarded funding must agree to meet with the SECU Foundation Board upon completion of their internship.
 The successful applicant will articulate how the internship experience will contribute to his or her long-term career goals and aligns with his or her major.
 Two professional references and a criminal background check are required.
 The selection committee will prioritize applicants whose references, resume, and essay demonstrate leadership experience and potential, a desire to serve, and an internship aligned with the goals of the program.
 Students must intern at an agency or organization, preferably nonprofit or governmental, providing services to underrepresented populations or contributing to an effort addressing a rural community need.
 Selected participants will be in good academic standing with at least a 2.5 GPA.

 Application will be made through AppSync.
-Application deadline for Summer and Fall 2018 and Spring 2019 internships is March 20th.
+Application deadline for Summer 2019 is April 15th.
 Contact your advisor or internship coordinator for more information about the application process and deadlines.

 Targeted Internship Sites and Industry Sectors:

 Internship sites will be in rural, underserved areas of North Carolina with priority given to Watauga, Ashe, and Avery counties and the northwest region of North Carolina.
 The following is a list of industry sectors to provide guidance for potential internship organizations.
 This is not an all-inclusive list, and other sectors may be considered.

 - Private or Public Organizations – Economic Development, Collaboration